With a nod and a wink, Republicans build 2016 campaign machines

 A spokeswoman for the FEC declined to comment.

-Fund-raising on the Democrat side has been less frenzied so far, with Hillary Clinton seen as the overwhelming favorite to become the nominee.
+Fund-raising on the Democrat side has been less frenzied so far, with Hillary Clinton seen as the overwhelming favourite to become the nominee.

 There is so far little public data on the amounts raised by the Republicans’ “pre-campaigns”, but anecdotal evidence and comments from campaign sources suggest the money is rolling in faster and earlier than usual.